 One who leads with character also understands that character is learned and an important part of the learning includes making mistakes.
 A leader of character realizes that followers will make mistakes and that they need the opportunity to learn from their mistakes to become better persons and leaders themselves.

 It is imperative that today’s leaders understand the important influences character and moral development have on followers and their organization.
-In William Woods University’s online concentration in leadership you are afforded the opportunity to develop an understanding of and commitment to personal values.
+In William Woods University’s understanding of and commitment to personal values.
 You learn how to recognize ethical issues confronting leaders and followers to include challenges to one’s character.

 Dr. Stephen Forsha is the business, law, technology and languages division chair and program director for online undergraduate business programs at William Woods University.